 We’ve all tried a fair share of sanitisers over the last couple of years, but it’s this one that always stands out from the rest.
 Fast-drying without leaving any tightness behind, and minus that horribly strong alcohol-based surgical smell.
 Win, win!

-If your anxiety goes through the roof on take-off, these discreet patches will have you breathing calmly in no-time.
+If your anxiety goes through the roof on take-off, these discreet patches will have you breathing calmly in no time.
 Created by leading acupuncturist, Ross.
-J. Barr to help ease tensions such as headaches and migraines, but they also remedy the stagnation of thoughts or brain fog and soothe frustration and agitation.
+J. Barr, to help ease tensions such as headaches and migraines, but they also remedy the stagnation of thoughts or brain fog and soothe frustration and agitation.
 Plus, they’re completely natural.
 Quite simply, don’t board a plane without them!

 Dry eyes are a given when you’re flying in a pressurised cabin for hours on end.
 Add hydration instantly with a spritz or two of this eye spray to relieve redness, irritation, itchiness, and heavy, tired eyes.
 And the best bit is you can apply it while wearing makeup and contact lenses too.

-Falling to sleep can be difficult at the best of times, throw in a plane full of people and constricted seating, and sleep is well and truly off the agenda for most.
+Falling asleep can be difficult at the best of times, throw in a plane full of people and constricted seating, and sleep is well and truly off the agenda for most.
 But this miniature ayurvedic-based oil is packed with 20 herbs infused in Black Seed Sesame that are known to assist with sleep, sinus congestion, snoring and calm the senses.
 Simply sniff 1 to 2 drops up each nostril or place the oil on a cotton bud and massage it around both nostrils.
 Promise it’s not as fussy as it sounds, and it works like magic.

 The most innovative way to carry your bits and bobs.
-Simply bung all your products in the bag and then open it up to view everything in sight.
+Simply bung all your products in this cosmetics bag and then open it up to view everything in sight.
 This takes out all the furious rummaging out of carrying the kitchen sink.
 It’s the nearest thing you’ll find to a portable dressing table.

-The products on this page have been selected by our editorial team, however, The Handbook may make a small commission on some of the products purchased through affiliate links.
+The products on this page have been selected by our editorial team, however, The Handbook may make a small commission on some products purchased through affiliate links.